Auto Approval Rules

 When a supplier submits a price change:

-- New Price Submitted: A supplier uploads new pricing for their products
+- New Price Submitted: A supplier uploads new pricing through the supplier portal or API

 - Conditions Evaluated: Each rule's conditions are compared against the price change

-- Automatic Decision: If a rule matches, the price is automatically approved or rejected
+- Automatic Decision: If a rule matches, the price is automatically approved or denied

-- First Match Wins: The first rule that matches is applied; other rules are ignored
+- First Match Wins: The first rule that matches is applied; subsequent rules are ignored

 Setting Up Rules